 - Coalition programs are more expensive if you are successful and have a high level of participation because program costs are often driven by dollars and transactions that go through the coalition loyalty program.

-- Some coalition programs are open programs, where customers are able to earn points with you and go and redeem them at your competition.
+- Some coalition programs are open programs, where customers can earn points with you and go and redeem them at your competition.

 Plenti Coalition Loyalty Program

-As you evaluate each of these different types of loyalty programs, the following are 6 critical factors in the design of a successful loyalty program.
+As you evaluate each of these different types of loyalty programs, the following are six critical factors in the design of a successful loyalty program.

 - Successful loyalty plans are strategic